Haroon Mirza: O/O/O/O at Lisson Gallery

 LEDs attached to the circuit board conduct the composition by indicating which speaker is playing, again a simple but extremely effective idea.
 The piece is a particularly pertinent demonstration of Mirza’s architectural skills, immersing the audience in a completely reconfigured space.

 Truly a pioneer in the world of sound art, Mirza is at the top of his game, hence the high expectations of this exhibit.
 Although the pieces displayed are no doubt accomplished works, typical of the artist’s combination of sound, sculpture, architecture and composition, you can’t help but feel they do not quite meet his innovative capacity.
 There’s still enough that is of interest for this exhibition to be a worthwhile visit for both new and old fans.

-Haroon Mirza: O/O/O/O is on at the Lisson Gallery until 29th June 2013, for further information visit here.
+Haroon Mirza: O/O/O/O is at the Lisson Gallery until 29th June 2013.
+For further information visit the gallery’s website here.

-For further information about Haroon Mirza visit here.
+For further information about Haroon Mirza visit his website here.